makeusabrew/decking/README.md

 ### run

-Take run args from Dockerfile meta if supplied in expected format
+Take run args from Dockerfile meta if supplied in expected format.

+Allow dependencies to be specified, e.g. containers used as links can be started in advance.

+### status

+Simple shortcut for `docker ps`